dav1lex/PWA-playground/README.md

 - Add exercises with sets and reps for different days,
 - Edit exercises,
-- Mark exercises as done,
+- Mark exercises as completed,
-- Delete exercises you don't want,
+- Delete exercises ,
 - Works offline,
 - Can be installed on your phone homescreen